Gavin-Bosman/PyFAME/docs/src/reference/overview.md

 For more information on MediaPipe's FaceMesh solution, [see here.](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker)

 The `core` submodule contains several submodules itself, breaking up the package into specific functional groups, which is detailed below.

+## Moviefy

+The moviefy submodule contains some special helper functions for converting a directory of still images into "movies", by repeating and interpolating the images as video frames.
+This function makes it possible to perform PyFAME's spatial and temporal manipulations (i.e. color-shifting, frame-reordering) over static images.
+The two functions provided in the moviefy submodule are as follows

+`normalize_image_sizes()` takes in an input directory path, and scans through the directory to find the maximum, and minimum image dimensions.
+Then, using the normalization method of choice (pad or crop), the function normalizes the image dimensions of all the images within the directory (in-place).
+This function can be used as a preprocessing step to `moviefy_images()`, or you can perform both steps in a single call by specifying `normalize=True` in the `moviefy_images()` call.

+`moviefy_images()` at the most basic level, will repeat the images provided to it a set number of times, written out as frames to an mp4 file.
+However, the function also offers an image interpolation option, which will blend successive images together over a transitionary period defined by input parameter `blended_frames_prop`.
+For example, with `repeat_duration = 1000`(msec), and with `blend_frames_prop = 0.25`, the last 250 msec of each 'block' of frames will be used to interpolate the first image into the next.

 ## Analysis {#module_analysis}